John Swasey

-John Allan Swasey is an American voice actor, ADR Director, and script writer known for his work at Funimation, ADV Films and Sentai Filmworks.
+John Allan Swasey is an American voice actor, ADR director, and screenwriter.

 He has provided voices for English-language versions of Japanese anime series and video games.
-His most notable roles include Gendo Ikari in the Rebuild of Evangelion films, Sir Crocodile in the Funimation dub of One Piece, Lord Death in Soul Eater, and Van Hohenheim in Fullmetal Alchemist: Brotherhood.
+His most notable roles include Gendo Ikari in the Rebuild of Evangelion films, Sir Crocodile in the Funimation dub of One Piece, Lord Death in Soul Eater, Van Hohenheim in Fullmetal Alchemist: Brotherhood, and All for One in My Hero Academia.

 Outside of voice acting, Swasey is also the founder of Anime Dallas, an anime convention which debuted in 2018.